-Team Picture Day @Family Fun Day - Saturday, Sept.
-7th
+Team Picture Day- Saturday, Sept.
+9 - here at the Lewiston Boys & Girls Club

-- Team shirts/uniforms will be given to coaches once they check in at the front counter on team picture day.
+- Team shirts/uniforms will be given to coaches once they check in on team picture day.
 Coaches will then distribute shirts/uniforms to players by size listed on roster and get team in line for team/individual pictures. - Distribute picture packet forms at the back of your packet at parent meeting.